Davd-B/VecTor-Page/README.md

 ## 📄 License

 Distributed under the Unlicense License.

+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

 See [unlicense.org](https://unlicense.org/) for more information.

 ---